 What are the submission deadlines?

-The deadline for proposals for the eighth EIB Institute Social Innovation Tournament was 7 March 2019, 23:59 CET.
+The deadline for proposals for the ninth EIB Institute Social Innovation Tournament is 4 March 2020, 23:59 CET.

 How many projects can I submit?